 You will learn with MS Teams, MS Whiteboard, MS forms, Flipgrid, Kahoot and Padlet.

-Course tutor: Dr Yvonne Reinwald, School of Science and Technology
+Course tutors: Dr Yvonne Reinwald, School of Science and Technology.

 Sociology of Global Health & Development